 Airport Industrial Real Estate Marketing Study (2011)

-Mr. Darryl Anderson was the project manager and Phil Davies a senior consultant for a study that examined the factors that drive aviation stakeholder location and business development decisions, focusing on general aviation interests and the market potential for Vanderhoof airport.
+Mr. Darryl Anderson was the project manager and Phil Davies a senior consultant for a logistics real estate study that examined the factors that drive aviation stakeholder location and business development decisions, focusing on general aviation interests and the market potential for Vanderhoof airport.
 Business Issue: the Wave Point Consulting led study reviewed the current state of the general aviation sector, identified key factors influencing aviation related business opportunities and identified the typical land use and infrastructure required for such businesses.
 Project tasks included sample selection, in-person and executive telephone interviews, data analysis and the development of client recommendations.
 Interview instruments captured qualitative and quantitative data for assessing the factors affecting a representative group of current and potential customers (Air Charter, Aircraft Maintenance, Aircraft Owners/Operators, Avionic Sales/Services, Corporate Aviation, Emergency Response/Fire Fighting, Institutional/Flight Training, Aviation Related) decision-making criteria for providing service to, or using a specific port.
-Client value-added: the results of the study were used to guide the further airport land development and the marketing efforts of the Vanderhoof airport.
+The results of the study were used to guide the further airport land development and the marketing efforts of the Vanderhoof airport.
 The industrial real estate consultants provided advice on the creation of a land use site plan and the management of planning and development issues related to the agricultural land reserve and the subdivision of property.
 The outcome was new private sector investment in airside infrastructure and buildings for the initial creation of an aviation-related industrial park and the reintroduction of the airshow.

 Overarching Strategy & National Accommodation Strategy for Health Canada (2009/10 & 2013)